Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Online Continuity-Centric Processing

 \subsection{IOPS-Friendly Access Collapse}

 In \Neuralink{}, we introduce an innovative online technique that strategically combines nearby read accesses.
 The fundamental insight driving this approach is that while co-activated neurons cannot always be placed contiguously, they are likely to be positioned in close proximity following offline correlation-aware clustering.
-As illustrated in Figure~\ref{fig:online-collapse}, consider a scenario where neurons n1, n2, n3, and n4 are stored contiguously, but occasionally only n1, n2, and n4 are activated, necessitating two distinct read operations.
+As illustrated in Figure~\ref{fig:method-online}, consider a scenario where neurons $n_1$, $n_2$, $n_3$, and $n_4$ are stored contiguously, but occasionally only $n_1$, $n_2$, and $n_4$ are activated, necessitating two distinct read operations.
 However, when IOPS is limited, the inclusion of more neurons per read operation yields superior overall performance.
-Capitalizing on this observation, when two disjoint but proximate neuron groups are co-activated, we speculatively read the intervening neurons.
-This strategy effectively coalesces the two separate neuron groups into a single, contiguous read access, thereby substantially enhancing overall efficiency.
+Capitalizing on this observation, when two disjoint but proximate neuron links are co-activated, we speculatively read the intervening neurons.
+This strategy effectively coalesces the two separate neuron links into a single, contiguous read access, thereby substantially enhancing overall efficiency.

 The execution of this IOPS-friendly access collapse is governed by two key factors during runtime.
-(1) \textbf{Extra bandwidth cost.} Introducing additional neurons for merging involves a trade-off between increasing the data transfer size and decreasing IO operations, aiming to enhance bandwidth utilization.
-We employ a threshold-based approach: if the number of neurons between two neuron groups falls below a predefined threshold, collapse is performed; otherwise, skipped.
-This threshold is dynamically adjusted during runtime to balance the overhead and efficiency gains.
-(2) \textbf{Storage Bottleneck.} While merging can reduce IO operations, it only improves bandwidth efficiency if the storage is IOPS-bound rather than bandwidth-bound.
-To handle this, we implement an online bottleneck detector that periodically checks whether the achieved bandwidth has reached the hardware's maximum capacity.
-If the bandwidth is fully utilized, the system defaults to the original read strategy.
+(1) \textbf{Bandwidth Trade-off.} Introducing additional neurons for merging involves a trade-off between increasing the data transfer size and reducing IO operations, with the goal of enhancing bandwidth utilization.
+We employ a threshold-based approach: if the number of neurons between two neuron links falls below a predefined threshold, collapse is performed; otherwise, it is skipped.
+This approach ensures that the inclusion of additional neurons occurs only when it provides a benefit for bandwidth enhancement, without causing bandwidth waste.
+(2) \textbf{Storage Bottleneck.} While access collapse can reduce IO operations, it only improves bandwidth efficiency if the storage is IOPS-bound rather than bandwidth-bound.
+To handle this, we implement a bottleneck detector that periodically checks whether the achieved bandwidth has reached the maximum capacity of storage.
+If the bandwidth is fully utilized, the system reverts to the original access strategy.

-\subsection{Linking-aligned Cache Policy}
+\subsection{Linking-Aligned Cache Policy}